Skip to Content

 Merino wool is naturally antibacterial, so you can wear it every day of your Vermont vacation, and it will still smell nice.
 Here are the underlayers that we recommend for your fall vacation.

 Merino Lightweight Crew.
-100% Merino long-sleeve crew by Minus33, which is based in Ashland, New Hampshire.
+100% Merino long-sleeve crew by Minus33, based in Ashland, New Hampshire.

 On the Bottom